-I am pursuing an MA in Music, Science and Technology at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA) - a hot mix of Music, Signal Processing and Computer Science.
+I am pursuing my Master’s at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA) - a hot mix of Music, HCI and DSP.

-I am into creating new musical interactions between man and machine.
+I am into creating new media interactions between man and machine.

 IN MY PAST, I immigrated to New Zealand from India as an impressionable 1-year old, and grew up with a value for different cultures, broadened horizons and insatiable wanderlust.

 PRESENTLY, I am the Imagineer – I live at the intersection of technology and liberal arts.

 IN THE FUTURE, I want to open up startup shop in Silicon Valley, born to ever-mounting user needs for a social, intuitive and experimental good time.